adrianiftode/SerilogSinksCloudWatchIssue/README.md

-# Replicates which might be an issue with Serilog CloudWatch sinks on an AWS Lambda
+# Replicates which might be an issue with Serilog CloudWatch sinks on AWS Lambda

 This project replicates a Serilog issue that happens while running on AWS Lambda

-Not all logging messages everything are sent to CloudWatch, there are always some remaining messages in a pending queue.
+Not all logging messages are sent to CloudWatch, there are always some remaining messages in a pending queue.

-Once you publish this to AWS Lambda do several requests on it, usualy more than dozens
+Once you publish this to AWS Lambda do several requests on it, something like this

 ```
 async void Main()